Best Red Light Therapy Device for Home Use

 Physical Mode

-This mode cycles through Nogier frequencies 1 through 7 and is the most commonly used program for physical support.
-Frequency-settings
+This mode cycles through Nogier frequencies 1 through 7 and is the most commonly used program for working with physical conditions.

 Emotional Mode

-This mode cycles through Solfeggio frequencies and is often used during relaxation, meditation, and sleep support sessions.
-Frequency-settings
+This mode cycles through frequencies associated with Solfeggio tones and is often used during relaxation sessions, meditation, and sleep support.

 Anti Aging Mode

-This program combines selected Nogier and Solfeggio frequencies intended to support skin rejuvenation and wellness.
-Frequency-settings
+This program combines selected Nogier frequencies with Solfeggio tones and is often used for skin rejuvenation and overall wellness support.

-Manual frequency settings are also available ranging from 73 Hz up to 4698 Hz, allowing targeted applications for circulation, inflammation, nerve support, and pain relief.
+Manual frequency settings are also available ranging from 73 Hz to 4698 Hz, allowing targeted applications depending on the treatment goal.

 Light Therapy Pad Design

-Many home devices use rigid panels that must be positioned at specific distances.
+Many home light therapy devices use rigid panels that must be positioned a certain distance from the body.

 InLight systems use soft flexible neoprene pads that wrap comfortably around treatment areas.

-This design allows light to stay in close contact with the body which may improve energy delivery and treatment comfort.
+This design allows the light to stay in close contact with the body, which may improve energy delivery and treatment comfort.

 Pads are also designed for easy cleaning and durability in professional environments.